suurjaak/h3sed/README.md

 elsewhere, same goes for the source code.

 If running from pip installation, run `h3sed` from the command-line.
-If running straight from source code, launch `h3sed.sh` where shell scripts are supported, or `h3sed.bat` under Windows, or open a terminal and run `python -m h3sed.main` in h3sed directory.
+If running straight from source code, open a terminal to `h3sed/src` and run `python -m h3sed.main`.

 Source Dependencies
 -------------------

-If running from source code, h3sed needs Python 2.7 or Python 3, and the following 3rd-party Python packages:
+If running from source code, h3sed needs Python 2.7 or higher, and the following 3rd-party Python packages:
 * wxPython 4.0+ (https://wxpython.org)